Johnny-Morgan/hike-logger/README.md

   ![Image](static/images/readme/add_hike.png)

   A form is provided for the user to add a hike.
-The user must add a hike name, area, length, time, hike notes, photo url and a date.
+The user must add a hike name, area, length, time, hike notes, photo URL and a date.
 If the user does not fill out a section of the form and tries to submit the form, a message is displayed prompting the user to complete the required field.
 The form can be only be submitted once each field is filled correctly.
 A dropdown menu is provided for the areas and times.
-At present the user has three choices to choose from for the area and time.
+At present, the user has three choices to choose from for the area and time.
 Additional areas and times can be added by an admin account.

   ![Image](static/images/readme/areas.png)